wallarm/product-documentation/docs/latest/api-policy-enforcement/setup.md

         * Before using the specification for policy enforcement, it is recommended to use it for searching the rogue (shadow, zombie and orphan) APIs using API Discovery.
 This way you will be able to understand how much your specification differs from the actual requests of your clients.

 1. Select **Use for API specification-based policy enforcement**.
 Options are displayed.
-1. Specify **URI** to activate policy violation actions only for requests sent to certain endpoints.
+1. Specify host or endpoint for which you want to activate policy violation actions.

+    * This field is required.
     * Note that if you incorrectly specify to which endpoints the uploaded specification should be applied, there will be many [false positive](../about-wallarm/protecting-against-attacks.md#false-positives) events.
     * If you have several specifications that apply to the same host, but to different endpoints (for example `domain.com/v1/api/users/` and `domain.com/v1/api/orders/`), you **must** indicate to which endpoints the specification should be applied.
     * If you add a specification to a host, and then add another specification to individual endpoints of this host, both specifications will be applied to these endpoints.
-    * URI can be configured via the [URI constructor](../user-guides/rules/add-rule.md#uri-constructor) or [advanced edit form](../user-guides/rules/add-rule.md#advanced-edit-form).
+    * The value can be configured via the [URI constructor](../user-guides/rules/add-rule.md#uri-constructor) or [advanced edit form](../user-guides/rules/add-rule.md#advanced-edit-form).

 1. Set how the system should react if requests violate your specification.